 - Heat 2 tablespoons of coconut oil in a large skillet over medium to medium-low heat.
 Add the shallots and cook them for about 4 to 5 minutes, stirring frequently to prevent them from burning.
 The shallots should be quite soft at this stage.
 Next, add the minced ginger and cook for 30 seconds to 1 minute, until fragrant.

-- Add the coconut milk, sambal oelek, red curry paste, coriander, salt, and sugar to the pan.
+- Add the coconut milk, sambal oelek, red curry paste, sugar, coriander, and salt to the pan.
+Stir to combine.
 Increase the heat to medium-high and let the sauce simmer for 3 to 4 minutes.

 - Turn off the heat.
 Add the fried tofu to the pan and stir to coat the tofu pieces with the sauce.
 Transfer the tofu to a serving dish.
+Taste the sauce and adjust the seasoning to your taste, adding more salt or sugar if necessary.
 Garnish with scallions, red pepper flakes, and toasted sesame seeds, if you like.
-Serve the tofu with jasmine rice and a side of vegetables like roasted asparagus or blanched broccoli.
+Serve the tofu with jasmine rice and a side of vegetables like roasted asparagus or steamed broccoli.

 Video